-NOTE: Minnesota Housing Bond volume cap will not be issued in an amount greater than 53 percent of basis as defined in tax exempt bond rules.
+NOTE: Minnesota Housing will not issue bonds in a principal amount greater than 53 percent of aggregate basis of building and land.

 The Allocating Agency (Minnesota Housing or appropriate suballocator) must make a determination that the above requirements are satisfied.
 After this determination, the Allocating Agency will issue a preliminary determination letter.
 Application for this determination must be made to the appropriate Allocating Agency prior to the issuance of the bonds.